-Smoking and physical inactivity also increases risk of getting Peripheral Artery Disease.
+Smoking and physical inactivity also increase the risk of getting Peripheral Artery Disease.

 Peripheral Vascular Disease (PVD/PAD) a serious health problem

-Peripheral Vascular Disease or Peripheral Arterial Disease is a serious health condition which should not be left unattended.
+Peripheral Vascular Disease or Peripheral Arterial Disease is a serious health condition that should not be left unattended.
 PVD is a leading cause of disability among people over age 60, as well as those with diabetes.
-However it should not be assumed that it is only age related problem as PVD develops and grows slowly in the body and hence an early treatment will avoid any complication in old age.
+However, it should not be assumed that it is an only age-related problem as PVD develops and grows slowly in the body and hence an early treatment will avoid any complication in old age.

-If PVD is not treated in time it may lead to following:
+If PVD is not treated in time it may lead to the following:

 Amputation of Limb: As PVD advances, there comes a stage where blood flow to the limbs is fully blocked thus supply of fresh blood and tissue is stopped.
-The tissues start decaying due to lack of oxygen and results into development of Gangrene leading to amputation of limb.
+The tissues start decaying due to lack of oxygen and result in the development of Gangrene leading to amputation of a limb.

-Extremely Painful and Non Healing Ulcers: Fresh blood flow is required by body to heal any injury and maintaining health.
+Extremely Painful and Non-Healing Ulcers: Fresh blood flow is required by the body to heal any injury and maintaining health.
 Once blood flow is blocked, any injury in that part of the body is difficult to heal.
-Also due to non supply of blood, chances of development of infection is high.
-In advance cases such ulcers and injuries may lead to amputation or death.
+Also due to the non-supply of blood, the chances of the development of infection is high.
+In advance cases, such ulcers and injuries may lead to amputation or death.

-Diabetic Foot Ulcers are commonly seen developed due to PVD and if untreated the same definitely leads to amputation of limb.
-Extreme Pain in the effected body part, restricted mobility due to loss of muscle strength in the effected body part, stroke: people suffering PVDs are three times more likely to get Stroke.
-While PVD is an extremely dangerous health condition, with aggressive treatment under expert doctor it may be treated and above complications be avoided.
+Diabetic Foot Ulcers are commonly seen developed due to PVD and if untreated the same definitely leads to amputation of the limb.
+Extreme Pain in the affected body part, restricted mobility due to loss of muscle strength in the affected body part, stroke: people suffering PVDs are three times more likely to get Stroke.
+While PVD is an extremely dangerous health condition, with aggressive treatment under an expert doctor it may be treated and the above complications be avoided.

-A delayed diagnosis and delay in treatment can result into extreme complications.
-If you are experiencing any problem as mentioned in symptoms section above immediately consult an interventional radiologist as they are best trained to treat PVDs.
+A delayed diagnosis and delay in treatment can result in extreme complications.
+If you are experiencing any problem as mentioned in the symptoms section above immediately consult an interventional radiologist as they are best trained to treat PVDs.

 Diagnosis of PVD

-Early Diagnosis is key to treatment.
-While the early symptoms of PVD are generic, the good part is that there are various tests which can be performed to identify the complication.
+Early diagnosis is key to treatment.
+While the early symptoms of PVD are generic, the good part is that there are various tests that can be performed to identify the complication.

 Doppler Ultrasound: High-frequency sound waves and a computer is used to create images of blood vessels, organs & tissues.
 Doppler technique is used to measure and assess the flow of blood.
 Faintness or absence of sound may indicate an obstruction in the blood flow.